chrsoo/microservices/README.md

 Here we will not go into details on how to develop a Pipeline DSL but the basic idea is that you define a global variable for the entire pipeline and use it your Jenkinsfiles.

-Given a DSL library called `mylib` and a global var called `mavenPipeline` the Microservice `Jenkinsfile` could look like this:
+Given a DSL library called `mylib` and a [global var](FIXME) called `mavenPipeline` the Microservice `Jenkinsfile` could look like this:

 ```
 @Library("mylib@latest") _
 mavenPipeline(java: '8')
 ```
-(Note the trailing underscore which is a package placeholder to which the annotation is attached)
+*Note the trailing underscore which is a package placeholder to which the annotation is attached!*

 Here we assume that `mavenPipeline` has parameter support for the java version to use.
-You can have others as well, if you like, but be careful not to repeat yourself with too many boilerplate settings.
+You can have others as well, if you like, but be careful not to repeat too many boilerplate settings!

 Now, if there is a change to how the Microservice is built, how continous delivery is done or perhaps if a new quality gate is added as a separate step, there is no need to change any of the Microservices.
 You just change the definition of the `mavenPipeline`.

-Similar to how we handle the `Dockerfile` we can manage a custom `Jenkinsfile` where needed.
+Similar to how we handle the `Dockerfile` we can manage a custom `Jenkinsfile` if needed.

-## The Example
+## Example
 This Git repository contains a more complete example of a custom base image.
 It assumes Java based Microservices built by Maven but the concept should be easily adaptable to any language or platform.

 * [pom.xml](pom.xml) for building the image